sveltejs/svelte/site/content/blog/2021-02-01-whats-new-in-svelte-february-2021.md

 A great way to try the language tools is to download the [Svelte Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 This extension provides syntax highlighting and rich intellisense for Svelte components in VS Code, using the svelte language server.
 Check your editor's extension sources to see if there's a Svelte plugin for your IDE or build your own (see [coc-svelte](https://github.com/coc-extensions/coc-svelte) for example)!

-## Big improvements across the sveltejs ecosystem
+## Big improvements across the Svelte ecosystem

 - [svelte-loader](https://github.com/sveltejs/svelte-loader) released a major version, 3.0.0 - featuring Webpack 5 and Node 14 support, better hot reloading, and new `compilerOptions` to match `rollup-plugin-svelte`.
 Breaking changes include dropping Svelte 2 and Node 8 support.
 [More info in the changelog](https://github.com/sveltejs/svelte-loader/blob/master/CHANGELOG.md)
 - [rollup-plugin-svelte](https://github.com/sveltejs/rollup-plugin-svelte) is now at version 7.x - with support for relative filenames, better handling of sourcemaps, and consistent `compilerOptions`.
 Be sure to [checkout the changelog](https://github.com/sveltejs/rollup-plugin-svelte/blob/master/CHANGELOG.md) for breaking changes when upgrading